 About this Session

-It’s time for another performer’s choice night.
+October's Session is time for another performer's choice night.
 We love these nights as we often get to discover new songs.
+Come and spend an evening with us, filled with new songs and old favourites.

 This Session will include a performance by cast members of The Hills Musical Company’s upcoming staging of Avenue Q.